wdehoog/hutspot-ubports/docs/operating/operating.md

 ### Various
  * Device Page: A list is shown of known play devices.
 The current one is highlighted.
 Using the context menu (long press) you select another device.
  * The Playing page shows what is currently playing and contains various player controls.

+## Indicator Panel
+Since Hutspot implements the [Mpris2](https://specifications.freedesktop.org/mpris-spec/latest/) interface you can use the player controls on the Indicator Panel to command it.